 When Henry David Thoreau built himself a small house in the woods beside Walden Pond near Concord, Massachusetts in 1845, he set out to live, as he put it, deliberately.
 His experiment in pursuing an alternative to modern life, famously chronicled in his 1854 book Walden, was a solitary rather than communal one, but his account of it set forth a challenge to the values organizing industrial society in ways that still resonate today.

 Others, meanwhile, did attempt to establish communities based on principles of shared wealth, equality, respect for nature, simplicity, and what we would now call sustainability.
 And many such communities exist in our own time.
 Often they describe themselves as intentional — a word that echoes Thoreau’s call to live deliberately.

-In this COPLACDigital course, we’ll try to understand contemporary intentional communities — what drives them, how they work, what obstacles they must overcome — not only by reading about them but by looking at specific communities in depth.
-Each pair of students will locate an intentional community near where they live, make contact with its members, and learn about its history, values, accomplishments, and challenges.
-They’ll build individual project websites that chronicle what they learn.
-By the end of the semester, the website you’re visiting now will be a hub for these individual project sites.
+This project seeks to understand contemporary intentional communities — what drives them, how they work, what obstacles they must overcome — by looking at specific communities in depth.
+Each student team will locate an intentional community near where they live, make contact with its members, and learn about its history, values, accomplishments, and challenges.
+They’ll build individual websites that chronicle what they learn.
+By the end of the semester, the website you’re visiting now will be a hub for these individual sites.

 Is it ironic that we’re using the latest technologies to emerge from industrial society — the computer, the internet — in an effort to understand the pursuit of a simpler, more natural, less alienated way of life?
 Maybe.
 That’s one question this project will take up.
 The answer seems decidedly less obvious when you consider that from its earliest days, the internet has been regarded by some as a new space for community, offering a platform for sharing and spreading ideas and practices that promote a better understanding of the environment, more sustainable ways of living, and more egalitarian decision-making.